• Skip to primary navigation

 • Its compact size fits nicely on the kitchen counter.

-It’s as simple as adding 2 tablespoons of your chosen ingredients, either a single ingredient or a combination of a couple of ingredients such as flaxseeds and sesame seeds together or almonds and a dried date.
-Then add 8 to 12 ounces of room temperature water, preferably filtered.
+It’s as simple as adding two tablespoons of your chosen ingredients, either a single ingredient or a combination of several ingredients, such as flaxseeds and sesame seeds together or almonds and a dried date.
+Then add 8 to 12 ounces of room-temperature water, preferably filtered.

 Choose the setting you prefer, either “Room Temperature,” “Warm,” or “Hot,” and the machine will start soon after.
-It’ll run in spurts of a few seconds at a time probably to make sure the ingredients come in contact with the blades.
+It’ll run in spurts of a few seconds to ensure the ingredients come in contact with the blades.
 Then, use the strainer to strain the milk unless you prefer using the pulp.

-If you like very smooth milk, then you might want to use a nut milk bag.
+If you like smooth milk, you might want to use a nut milk bag.

 Sample Recipe from the Recipe Booklet